Bracket Busting with Bobby: A Sweet Sixteen of Spring Cleaning

 We’ll close with a final track from Ms Katie, another of the aforementioned extras from her excellent album last year.
 She’s already released one from those sessions (the fabulous “Much Ado About Nothing” I posted last month) and this one’s another winner.
 It again finds her partnering with MJ Lenderman, and as much as I’m indifferent to him on his own, you can’t deny how good his pairings are with her.
 This one’s another upbeat, country-tinged slice of sunshine — crack the window and let it in here:

-That’s all for now — remember to breath, sunbeams.
+That’s all for now — remember to breathe, sunbeams.
 Resistance and rest are going to be two critical components for us, it seems.
 Until next time…

 –BS